Agentic UAVs: LLM-Driven Autonomy with Integrated Tool-Calling and Cognitive Reasoning

-We address this question by introducing the \textbf{Agentic UAVs} framework, a five-layer architecture (Perception, Reasoning, Action, Integration, and Learning).
-The key contributions are: (i) a structured integration of symbolic reasoning with continuous perception and control, (ii) an explicit \textit{Integration Layer} for secure interaction with external APIs, databases, and peer agents using standardized protocols (MCP, ACP, A2A), and (iii) swarm cognition mechanisms enabling UAVs to negotiate tasks, share reasoning, and dynamically reallocate cognitive load.
-Experimental validation in simulated search-and-rescue scenarios shows sub-2-second decision latency, 92\% contextual accuracy, and a 76\% reduction in operator intervention compared to rule-based baselines.
+We address this question by introducing the \textbf{Agentic UAVs} framework, a novel five-layer architecture (Perception, Reasoning, Action, Integration, and Learning) that makes three key contributions: \begin{itemize} \item \textbf{Architectural Novelty:} First five-layer architecture that tightly fuses LLM-driven symbolic reasoning with continuous sensor perception and low-level flight control, bridging the gap between deliberative planning and reactive execution. \item \textbf{Ecosystem Integration:} Novel Integration Layer enabling UAVs to function as digital ecosystem participants through tool-calling, API interaction, and standardized multi-agent protocols (MCP, ACP, A2A)—transforming UAVs from isolated planners to networked cognitive agents. \item \textbf{Collaborative Swarm Cognition:} First demonstration of distributed LLM-based reasoning for task negotiation, dynamic cognitive load allocation, and collaborative problem-solving among UAV swarms. \end{itemize} Experimental validation in simulated search-and-rescue scenarios demonstrates sub-2-second decision latency, 92\% contextual accuracy, and 76\% reduction in operator intervention compared to rule-based baselines.

 The remainder of the paper is organized as follows.
 Section~II reviews related work and identifies the architectural gaps motivating our approach.
 Section~III presents the \textit{Agentic UAVs} framework.
 Section~IV reports experimental validation results in SAR scenarios.
 Section~V discusses limitations and future research.
 Section~VI concludes the paper.